orbitsdev/luckybet-admin/lucky_bet_core_details.md

    - User (Teller) creates a Bet
    - Bet is associated with a Draw and GameType
    - Bet is linked to a Location
+   - Draw time is referenced from Schedule (e.g., 2:00 PM, 3:00 PM)

 2. **Draw Process**:
    - Draw is created with specific date and time (referencing Schedule)
    - Multiple Bets can be associated with a Draw
    - Result is recorded after the draw
+   - Each draw time (2:00 PM, 3:00 PM, etc.) has its own set of bets

 3. **Result Process**:
    - Coordinator records the Result